 5.1.
-ORAL REFERENCE DOSE (RfD
+ORAL REFERENCE DOSE (RfD)

 5.1.1.
-Choice of Principal Study and Critical Effect-with Rationale and Justification
+Choice of Principal Study and Critical Effect-Rationale and Justification

-In the absence of a human study, the 1-year feeding study in beagles by Mecler (1996) was chosen as the principal study upon which to base the derivation of the oral RfD for PCP.
+In the absence of human studies on the noncancer effects of PCP, toxicity studies in experimental animals were considered as the basis for the derivation of the oral RfD for PCP.
 The numerous acute, subchronic, and chronic studies characterizing the systemic toxicity of oral exposure to PCP have been performed in rats, mice, dogs, pigs, rabbits, cattle, mink, and sheep.
 The primary target for PCP toxicity with both analytical- and commercial-grade formulations was consistently identified by the available animal studies as the liver.
 Hepatotoxicity has been observed in various animal species after both short- and longer-term exposure to PCP.
 Other effects have been reported, including reproductive and developmental toxicity, kidney toxicity, neurotoxicity, immunotoxicity, and endocrine effects at doses equal to or greater than those doses eliciting hepatotoxicity.